kumaravelrajan/ChordPlusPlus/README.md

 This project implements the chord algorithm and in addition to improve the security of the P2P network implements measures such as symmetric encryption and proof-of-work.

-# Setup

-Ensure docker is installed on your system.
-Run the dockerfile.